33 Best Tips for Your Baby or Toddler at Disney World

 Second Dad to the Right Tip: When it was just us and one baby, we often booked hotels with large bathrooms and put the baby to sleep in the bathroom.
 The total darkness and separate sleeping quarters were worth having to use the lobby bathroom for us.
 I know that’s extreme, but we needed that baby to sleep.

 We recently stayed in a suite at Coronado Springs, put the baby in the master bathroom, us in the bedroom, and the other kids in the living room.
 Then we used the extra bathroom while the baby was asleep (another bonus of a suite).
 Also, always ask how much an upgrade is.
-If the hotel has a lot of availability, you might get a suite at a discounted rate.
+If the hotel has a lot of availability, you might get a suite at a discounted rate (or even free).

 A baby napping in a Bob Revolution Stroller at the Chronos Club at Coronado Springs Gran Destino tower.
 Taking a break with a baby at Disney World is imperative.